Updated 24 October 2019

 As the years rolled by I started to collect more and more publications in PDF format.
 I haven’t entered these publications into a database because I use search engines to find publications by filename and content.
 I use a shortened title for each publication using the most descriptive part of the full title, name of only one author which is not necessarily the first author listed, and the date of the publication.

-I also use DocFetcher which is a much more sophisticated index based search engine.
+I use Search Everything for searching by filename and DocFetcher for content.
+DocFetcher is a sophisticated index based search engine.
 Complex multiple words or phrase searches can be carried out using a rich search syntax.
 Features of DocFetcher include wildcards, fuzzy searches, searches based on proximity, and custom weighted words.
 Docfetcher lists the number of times the search word or phrase occurs in each file and provides the full title of a publication in a list if the publication has an appropriate format.
 The pages of a selected file is displayed in a simplified text format with the search word or phrase highlighted.
 The subsequent occurrence of each can be navigated to at the press of an icon.
 Listed files can also be read using a nominated PDF reader if so desired.

 A bibliography of key international peer reviewed journal publications and publications by reputable research organisations can be viewed here.